netobserv/network-observability-operator/README.md

 #### To use IPFIX exports

 OpenShift 4.10 or above, or upstream OVN-Kubernetes, are recommended, as the operator will configure OVS for you.
-Else, you need to configure it manually.
+Otherwise, you need to configure it manually.

 For OpenShift 4.8 or 4.9: